Where to Stay in Boston: Best Areas & Hotels

 Large windows reveal sweeping views over Boston's harbor from spacious guest rooms at the contemporary Battery Wharf Hotel, Boston Waterfront.
 Relax in the Exhale Spa or walk less than five minutes to the Freedom Trail or the Italian restaurants and cafés of the North End.

-Where to Stay for Families
+Where to Stay in Boston for Families

 Boston has so many tourist attractions that are perfect for children-the New England Aquarium, Tea Party Ships, and excellent science and children's museums among them-that Boston hotels make special efforts to welcome families.
 None does it better than Royal Sonesta Boston, overlooking the Charles River in Cambridge, next to the Museum of Science.
 The atrium-style pool is a favorite, and family packages include a two-room suite, museum tickets, and complimentary milk and cookies at bedtime.

 Across the street from the Sonesta, Kimpton Marlowe Hotel doesn't have a pool, but guests are welcome to explore the Charles River and its banks with free hotel bikes and kayaks.
 Parents of toddlers will welcome the free child-safety kits with outlet covers, latches, and nightlights; they'll even loan your child a pet goldfish to look after.

 Overlooking the waterfront and only steps from the Children's Museum and Tea Party Ships, the sleek glass towers of the InterContinental Boston stand out as a landmark.
 Along with family-sized rooms and suites, the pet-friendly hotel has a pool.

-Where to Stay for a Cool Vibe
+Where to Stay in Boston for a Cool Vibe

-Right across the street from the Boston Convention Center and handy to the restaurants in Boston's newest dining district, Aloft Boston Seaport led the way with Boston's first voice-command Siri system for in-room lights, alarm, and temperature settings, etc. That makes a stay more fun, but evening live acoustic concerts and the comfortable lounge area in the lobby make this hotel even more appealing.
+Right across the street from the Boston Convention Center and handy to the restaurants in Boston's newest dining district, Aloft Boston Seaport led the way with Boston's first voice-command Siri system for in-room lights, alarm, and temperature settings, etc. That makes a stay more fun, and evening live acoustic concerts and the comfortable lounge area in the lobby make this hotel even more appealing.
 A small indoor pool opens onto a terrace in the summer for more social space.

-Next door to Aloft, environmentally-conscious Element Boston Seaport also offers plenty of chance to meet other guests, with a complimentary evening social hour in the spacious lobby.
+Next door to Aloft, environmentally conscious Element Boston Seaport also offers plenty of chance to meet other guests, with a complimentary evening social hour in the spacious lobby.
 The buffet breakfast is also included and offers a vegetarian choice among the hot options.
 A pool and exceptionally well-equipped fitness room are plusses.